 Think About the Weather

-Mother Nature comes first on any outdoor wedding task list—the season and the weather has a significant impact on the big day.
+Mother Nature comes first on any outdoor wedding task list—the season and weather significantly impact the big day.

 Brides must consider the season when picking a wedding venue outdoors.
 For example, a clifftop wedding might be perfect in summer but not right any other season due to fresh winds.
 And an open field might work for spring but be scorching by summer.
 Think about sun direction to keep guests from squinting, shade cover in summer or heat lamps in winter, and what to do if rain threatens.
 Bridal style is also essential!